 Normal People co-writer Alice Birch will return to write several episodes, with further screenwriters yet to be announced.

-We do know that Academy Award-nominated director Lenny Abrahamson (Room), who co-directed Normal People based on Rooney’s other novel, will return for this adaptation.
+We also know that Academy Award-nominated director Lenny Abrahamson (Room), who co-directed Normal People based on Rooney’s other novel, will return for this adaptation.

 Abrahamson said: “I love Conversations With Friends, its depth, humour and freshness, and it’s an honour to be involved in bringing it to the screen.
 I’m particularly happy that my connection to Sally and her work is set to continue.
 Making Normal People has been a singular pleasure and I’m excited to be working with the same brilliant team again on Conversations With Friends.”